abu0505/intel-app-pilot/PASSWORD_MANAGEMENT.md

 ## Overview

-This document describes the complete password management system implemented for the StudyAI application, including forgot password and change password features.
+This document describes the complete password management system implemented for the Nexon AI application, including forgot password and change password features.

 ## Features